The revenue decline you are seeing is real — but it is not what you think

 2. Audit your AI visibility

-Query ChatGPT, Perplexity, Google AI Mode, and Gemini about your category.
+Ask major AI platforms about your category.
 Ask the questions your customers ask.
 Does your brand appear?
 What does AI say about you?
 What does it say about your competitors?
 What does it get wrong?
+Who does AI recommend instead of you?

 Independent businesses appear in fewer than 5% of AI product queries.
 If you have never checked, you are almost certainly invisible to the AI surfaces that are absorbing your search traffic.
 You cannot recover revenue from a channel where you do not exist.